It's that time of year again!

-A decade ago, Carrie Underwood had taken home the ACM's biggest prize of Entertainer of the Year to secure country music's prestigious Triple-Crown Award.
-In comparison, Swift had won Album of the Year for her chart-topping second studio album Fearless while Luke Bryan wouldn't win Top New Artist until a year later.
+Meanwhile, Swift won Album of the Year for her chart-topping second studio album Fearless and Luke Bryan wouldn't win Top New Artist until a year later.

 Bryan as a new artist?
 Swift as a country singer?
 Oh, what a different time that was.

-In anticipation for Sunday's show, let's put on our boots and take a walk down memory lane as we recount what the ACMs looked like a decade ago in our gallery below.
+In honor of the upcoming show, let's put on our boots and take a walk down memory lane as we recount what the ACMs looked like way back in 2009.